PencilCode/reference/documents/turtle/jumpto.html.md

 ### Drawing while Jumping

 <code>jumpto</code> will jump to a location without drawing.
-You can use [moveto](moveto.html) with a pen to draw lines between points.
+You can use the function [moveto](moveto.html) with a pen to draw lines between points.

 <code>jumpto</code> does not affect the
 turtle rotation, only its position.